expo/expo/docs/pages/versions/unversioned/sdk/firebase-recaptcha.md

 ### `FirebaseRecaptchaVerifier`

-A helper class implementing the `IFirebaseAuthApplicationVerifier` interface, which can be used when creating a customized reCAPTCHA workflow.
+A helper class implementing the `FirebaseAuthApplicationVerifier` interface, which can be used when creating a customized reCAPTCHA workflow.
 The class takes a single `string` argument in the constructor which should be a valid reCAPTCHA token.

 #### Example